 The TExES Special Education EC – 12 Exam is a certification examination that is designed to determine whether or not an individual possesses the knowledge necessary to teach students with disabilities and special needs at any grade level within the Texas public school system.
 This exam assesses the individual’s understanding of what it means to work with students that have disabilities, methods to evaluate the individual needs of a student that has a disability, and methods to teach a variety of subjects to students with special needs.
 This exam also assesses the individual’s knowledge of basic subject content related to English language arts, reading, and mathematics.
 This exam is required in order to become a certified special education teacher within the state of the Texas.
-The exam consists of 135 multiple-choice questions, 120 of which are scored and 15 that are not scored, that are related to the following areas:
+The exam consists of 150 multiple-choice questions that are related to the following areas:

-Understanding Individuals with Disabilities and Evaluating the Individual’s Needs (16 questions)
+- Understanding Individuals with Disabilities and Evaluating Their Needs (13%)

-Promoting Achievement in English Language Arts, Reading, and Mathematics for Students with Disabilities (40 questions)
+- Promoting Student Achievement in English Language Arts, and Reading and in Mathematics (33%)

 Sample Study Notes